thibaultlaurens/tech-notes/fundamentals/02-algorithms-and-data-structures.md

 - Do you have to calculate "every possible version" of X because you can't break it down into smaller sub-problems ?
 Might be NP-complete.
 - If your problem involves a sequence \(such as a sequence of cities, like in the travelling salesperson\), and it's hard to solve, it might be NP-complete.
 - Can you restate your problem as the set-covering problem or the travelling salesperson problem?
 Then your problem is definitely NP-complete.

+### Takeaway

+- **Greedy algorithms** optimize locally, hoping to end up with a global optimum.
+- **NP-complete problems** have no know fast solution.
+- When dealing with NP-complete problems, your best bet is to use an **approximation algorithm**.
+- Greedy algorithms are easy to write and fast to run, so they make good algorithms.

 ## 9. Dynamic programming (WIP)